-If you have this question in your mind, can you mix lump charcoal with briquette or not, or simply, if you want both smokey hardwood flavor and an even, longer burn at a time, you can go through this article to know how mixing lump charcoal and briquettes can bring you the desired result.
+If you have this question in your mind, can you mix lump charcoal with briquettes or not, or simply, if you want both smokey hardwood flavor with the evenly burnt end at a time, you can go through this article to know how mixing lump charcoal and briquettes can bring you the desired result.

 You can mix up Lump charcoal with Charcoal Briquettes.
 But each of them has some pros and cons.
 So when you are mixing them, you have to be ready to face some difficulties along with the benefits.